-BOARDS OF ICH AND ICRE The Board formally delegates certain functions to its committees and to management via the formal Board and Committee charters Directly retains responsibility for a number of matters including: □ Corporate Strategy - Evaluation, approval and monitoring of the strategic and financial plans for the Group.
-Oversight of Management - Guidance and monitoring of management's performance, implementation of strategy, appointment and $replacement \ \ of the \ CEO, executive \ \ succession \ \ planning, \ performance \ \ monitoring \ \ and \ remuneration \ \ of the \ CEO \ \ and \ senior \ \ management.$ Oversight of Financial Management - Review and approval of annual operating budgets and financial reports of the Group, evaluation and approval of all decisions concerning major capital expenditure of the Group.
-Oversight of Capital Management - Approval of changes to the Group's capital structure, Distribution Policy determination and approval of dividend payments pursuant to that policy and approval of the establishment and issue of any equity rights via incentive plans.
-Board Composition and Structure - Review composition of the Board, succession plans, conducting annual performance reviews and assess establishment, composition and effectiveness of Board committees.
-Compliance and Risk Management - Monitoring of strategic risk management systems and the integrity of internal control and reporting Investor Communications - Approval of material reporting and other external communications by the Group, reviewal of policies and procedures to ensure compliance with ASX continuous disclosure requirements Ethics and Responsible Decision-Making - Actively promoting ethical and responsible decision making and monitoring compliance with policies governing the operation of the Group.
-Remuneration and Nomination Audit and Risk Committee Investment Committee Key functions are to oversee and review Key functions are to review and make Key functions are to review and make recommendations on: recommendations on: The integrity of the Group's external financial reporting and financial □ Executive remuneration and Investment and capital incentive policy; m anagem ent; The appointment, independence and competence of Ingenia's ☐ Level of remuneration for non Asset portfolio construction; executive directors; external auditors; $\hfill\square$ Investment returns and the cost of ☐ Design of all equity based plans;
+BOARDS OF ICH AND ICRE

+The Board formally delegates certain functions to its committees and to management via the formal Board and Committee charters.

+Directly retains responsibility for a number of matters including:

+- Corporate Strategy Evaluation, approval and monitoring of the strategic and financial plans for the Group. - Oversight of Management Guidance and monitoring of management's performance, implementation of strategy, appointment and replacement of the CEO, executive succession planning, performance monitoring and remuneration of the CEO and senior management. - Oversight of Financial Management Review and approval of annual operating budgets and financial reports of the Group, evaluation and approval of all decisions concerning major capital expenditure of the Group. - Oversight of Capital Management Approval of changes to the Group's capital structure, Distribution Policy determination and approval of dividend payments pursuant to that policy and approval of the establishment and issue of any equity rights via incentive plans. - Board Composition and Structure Review composition of the Board, succession plans, conducting annual performance reviews and assess establishment, composition and effectiveness of Board committees. - Compliance and Risk Management Monitoring of strategic risk management systems and the integrity of internal control and reporting systems. - Investor Communications Approval of material reporting and other external communications by the Group, reviewal of policies and procedures to ensure compliance with ASX continuous disclosure requirements. - Ethics and Responsible Decision-Making Actively promoting ethical and responsible decision making and monitoring compliance with policies governing the operation of the Group.

+Audit and Risk Committee

+Key functions are to oversee and review:

-- ☐ The effectiveness of Ingenia's system of risk management and - Ingenia's systems and procedures for compliance with applicable legal and regulatory requirements; and internal controls:
+- The integrity of the Group's external financial reporting and financial statements; - The appointment, independence and competence of Ingenia's external auditors; - The effectiveness of Ingenia's system of risk management and internal controls: - Ingenia's systems and procedures for compliance with applicable legal and regulatory requirements; and - Ensuring the Group maintains appropriate insurance.